Haouo/NCKU-Thesis-Typst/layouts/mainmatter.typ

 #let mainmatter(it) = {
-  // Returns whether the current page has a chapter (top-level) heading. let is-chapter-start-page() = {
+  // check whether the current heading is lavel-1 heading let is-chapter-start-page() = {
-    // Find chapter headings on the current page. let all_level_one_heading = query(heading.where(level: 1))
+    // find chapter headings on the current page. let all_level_one_heading = query(heading.where(level: 1))
     let current_page = here().page()
     return (